 Determines if the portal communicates through HTTPS only.
 To prevent the interception of any communication within the portal, it's recommended that you configure your portal and the web server hosting the Web Adaptor to enforce SSL.

 Built-in account sign-up

 Determines if users can click the Create An Account button on the portal sign-up page to create a built-in portal account.
-If you're using enterprise accounts or you want to create all accounts manually, disable this option.
+If you're using organization-specific accounts or you want to create all accounts manually, disable this option.

 Determines if anonymous access is allowed.
 To prevent any user from accessing content without first providing credentials to the portal, it's recommended that you configure your portal to disable anonymous access.

 If the portal is configured with an LDAP identity store, this determines if encrypted communication is used.
 It is recommended that you use LDAPS in the ldapURLForUsers and ldapURLForRoles properties listed in the user store and group store configuration parameters.